Senior Captains Earn the Most Airline Pilot Salary

 Factors Affecting Pilot Salary

-Airline pilot salary varies and can range anywhere from $ per year to several hundred thousand per year depending on several factors, including airline, seniority, aircraft, and role.
+Airline pilot salary varies and can range anywhere from $ per year to several hundred thousand per year depending on several factors, including airline, seniority, aircraft, role, and flight experieince.
 United Airlines pilots can earn a wide range of salaries, with additional benefits and bonuses that make the position financially attractive.
+Newer pilots typically start at lower salaries but can see rapid increases as they gain experience.

 What is a Regional Airline?